infracost/docs/docs/guides/actions_migration.md

    If you have a Terraform mono-repo and you want to pass separate variables to each Terraform project you can create a [config file](/docs/features/config_file) and pass that with the `--config-file` flag as per [this example](https://github.com/infracost/actions/tree/make-consistent-with-gitlab/examples/multi-project-config-file#readme)
    :::

-4. Add steps for comparing against the Infracost cost estimate baseline.
-First make sure you check out the pull request branch, and also add any required variable or config file flags as per step 3 to the `infracost diff` command as well.
+4. After the above, add the following two steps for comparing against the Infracost cost estimate baseline.
+If you added any required variable or config file flags in step 3, also add them to the `infracost diff` command below.

    ```yml
    - name: Checkout PR branch